Himalayan motorcycle tour in India

 Prices include :

-- A Royal Enfield 500 (2009 model depending on availability) with full mechanical assistance and spare parts.
+- A Royal Enfield Classic 500cc (2012 or 2013 model depending on availability) with full mechanical assistance and spare parts.

-- Ground transfers as planned in the private vehicle program.
+- Ground transfers by the private vehicle as planned in the program.

-- An English-speaking tour leader and an expert mechanic of Royal Enfield motorbikes.
+- An English-speaking tour leader and an expert mechanic of Royal Enfield motorcycles.

 - Assistance from a local team: mechanic, cook, truck driver, support vehicle driver, English speaking local guide, assistants…

-- A support vehiclefor groups of more than 6.
-Lateral luggage racks for groups of smaller than 6.
+- A backup vehiclefor groups of 4 or more people.
+Lateral luggage racks for groups of smaller than 4.

 - Lodging: in standard hotels, guest houses or camping, in double bed rooms on a twin-sharing basis.